Associate professor at the Department of Social and Economic Geography, Uppsala University (also affiliated to CIND).

 Johan Jansson is an associate professor (universitetslektor/docent) at the Department of Social and Economic Geography at Uppsala University, and also affiliated to CIND (Centre for Research on Innovation and Industrial Dynamics).

-His research interest is within economic geography with a theoretical focus on the spatial organization of economic activities such as agglomerations, local-global linkages, knowledge and knowledge flows, creative (urban) milieus and socially and spatially embedded processes of values e.g. quality, branding, curation and entrepreneurship.
+His research interest is in general within the field of economic geography with a theoretical focus on the spatial organization of economic activities using concepts such as agglomerations, local-global linkages, knowledge and knowledge flows, creative (urban) milieus and socially and spatially embedded processes of values e.g. quality, (place) branding, curation and entrepreneurship.
 Empirically his focus is on for example different cultural industries (e.g. design, music, arts), the internet industry, local milieus, urban and regional development.

 Johan is involved in planning, administrating and teaching at various courses at the Department of Social and Economic Geography and the Masters Program in Socio-Technical Systems Engineering as well as Supervising students at undergraduate and PhD levels.
-Johan has expertise in coordinating large projects, conducting interviews, surveys, and qualitative data analysis.
+Johan has expertise in coordinating research projects.
+He uses primarily qualitative methods such as interviews, observations, secondary material and qualitative data analysis.
 Additionally, he also does talks and presentations at conferences, events and other contexts.

 Past projects (selected)